openaps/AndroidAPSdocs/docs/EN/Resources/clinician-guide-to-AndroidAPS.md

 #### Scenario 3 - More insulin needed

 In this example, a near-term prediction shows a dip below target.
 However, it is not predicted to be below the safety threshold.
 The eventual BG is above target.
 Therefore, AndroidAPS will restrain from adding any insulin that would contribute to a near-term low (by adding insulin that would make the prediction go below threshold).
-It will then assess adding insulin to bring the lowest level of the eventual predicted BG down to target, once it is safe to do so. *(Depending on settings and the amount and timing of insulin required, this insulin may be delivered via temp basals or SMB's).*
+It will then assess adding insulin to bring the lowest level of the eventual predicted BG down to target, once it is safe to do so. *(Depending on settings and the amount and timing of insulin required, this insulin may be delivered via temp basals or SMB's (super micro boluses) ).*

 ![Dosing scenario 3](../images/Dosing_scenario_3.jpg)